People may say they care about human rights, but their sympathy stops short at Palestine.

 There are people who try to demonstrate the difference between anti-Semitism and anti-Zionism, but they are reprimanded for it.
 The Alabama Civil Rights Institute rescinded a human rights award from Angela Davis on Jan.
 5 because she advocates for Palestinian rights.

-Recently elected Rep. Rashida Tlaib is the first Palestinian American in Congress, and she received backlash from people for being an outright opponent against Sen. Marco Rubio’s latest anti Boycott, Divest and Sanctions (BDS) bill.
+Recently elected Rep. Rashida Tlaib is the first Palestinian American woman in Congress, and she received backlash from people for being an outright opponent against Sen. Marco Rubio’s latest anti Boycott, Divest and Sanctions (BDS) bill.
 Sen. Rubio’s bill would allow for local and state governments to cancel contracts with companies boycotting Israel.
 Opponents said it went against the First Amendment.

 Notable figures like Davis and Rep. Tlaib should be celebrated for the work they do to help marginalized communities.
 Palestinians should not be a grey area or exception.